molily/testing-angular/end-to-end-testing.md

 <aside class="margin-note">Time travel</aside>

 A unique feature of the in-browser test runner is the ability to see the state of the page at a certain point in time.
-Cypress creates DOM snapshot when a command is run or an assertion verified.
+Cypress creates DOM snapshot whenever a command is run or an assertion verified.

 By hovering over a command or assertion, you can travel back in time.
 The page on the right side then reflects the page when the command or assertion was processed.

+The time travel feature is invaluable when writing and debugging end-to-end tests.
+Use it to understand how your test interacts with the application and how the application reacts.
+When a test fails, use it to reconstruct what circumstances lead to the failure.

 <div class="book-sources" markdown="1">
 - [Cypress documentation: The Test Runner](https://docs.cypress.io/guides/core-concepts/test-runner.html)